Arvindchoudhary21/LLM_Project/frontend/README.md

 •	Accepts props like title, content, etc.
 •	Used in App.jsx to display all chapters.

-4. Created Component: ScrollToTopButton.jsx
-•	Displays a button that lets users scroll smoothly back to the top of the page.
-•	Button appears after scrolling down a certain distance.

-5. Created Chapter Data File: chapters.js
+4. Created Chapter Data File: chapters.js
 To store chapter data and display in card.

-6. Main Logic in App.jsx
+5. Main Logic in App.jsx
 •	Imported chapter data from chapters.js.
 •	Mapped over the chapters array to render ChapterCard for each.
 •	Handled search feature